-CUC own twenty-nine one-bedroom unfurnished almshouses which are available, in general, to people over 55 with limited financial resources who have lived in Cambridge for at least two years.
+CUC own twenty-eight one-bedroom unfurnished almshouses which are available, in general, to people over 55 with limited financial resources who have lived in Cambridge for at least two years.

 The CUC is a member of the Almshouse Association.

 Since 2016 their day-to-day management has been in the hands of the Hundred Houses Society (HHS), a local Registered Social Landlord which operates many properties in the city.